WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KESQ

 ‘Merchant of Death’ included in swap

-Russia said on Thursday that Bout has returned home to Russia, the Russian foreign ministry said.
+Bout has returned home to Russia, the Russian foreign ministry.
 The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, state media added.

 Bout, nicknamed the “Merchant of Death,” is a former Soviet military officer serving a 25-year prison sentence in the United States on charges of conspiring to kill Americans, acquire and export anti-aircraft missiles, and provide material support to a terrorist organization.
 Moscow had slammed his sentencing in 2012 as “baseless and biased” and Bout has maintained he is innocent.